donders-research-data-management/rdm-wiki/rdm-wiki/en/development/design_architecture.md

 Every collection snapshot acquires a version number.
 The numver is reflected on the snapshot's collection namespace as a suffrix, e.g. __:v1__, __:v2__, etc.

 Every collection snapshot also acquires an attribute for a global persistent identifier, for example `identifierEPIC`.
 However, the same identifier is shared amongst the snapshots originated from the same head collection.

+### Attributes and metadata

+In the RDM system, attributes are used to describe a user or a collection.
+Those attributes are stored in key-value pairs in the iCAT database, along with the user and collection in question.
+The defined user attributes are found [here](user_attributes.md); and [this page](collection_attributes.md) lists all collection attributes.

+Metadata only becomes relevant when there is an recipient involved.
+Given a metadata schema (e.g. DataCite), attributes are tramsformed into the metadata fields defined by the schema.

 ### iRODS storage resources